History of Max Homa in Timeline

 Max Homa

-Max Homa is an American professional golfer who achieved success both as an amateur and a professional.
-While at the University of California, Berkeley, he secured victories at the Pac-12 Men's Golf Championship and the NCAA Division I Men's Golf Championship in 2013.
-Turning professional in the same year, Homa has accumulated six PGA Tour wins.
-His consistent performance propelled him into the top five of the Official World Golf Ranking in 2023.
+Max Homa is an American professional golfer who turned pro in 2013.
+Before turning pro, he had a successful amateur career at the University of California, Berkeley, highlighted by winning both the Pac-12 Men's Golf Championship and the NCAA Division I Men's Golf Championship in the same year (2013).
+As a professional, Homa has secured six PGA Tour victories and reached the top five in the Official World Golf Ranking in 2023, marking a significant achievement in his career.

 In 2008, Max Homa was selected to represent Southern California on the Junior America's Cup team.

-In 2009, Max Homa graduated from Valencia High School, where he was a four-time first-team All-Foothill League selection and the 2009 Foothill League MVP.
+In 2009, Max Homa graduated from Valencia High School.
+He was a four-time first-team All-Foothill League selection and the 2009 Foothill League MVP.

 In 2009, Max Homa won the Ventura County Junior Golf Association tournament at River Ridge in Oxnard with a score of 72-73=145.